 Times: Tuesday to Saturday at 7.30pm; Saturday matinee at 3.30pm.

-Primavera’s other productions for 2014 are: Pinero’s The Notorious Mrs Ebbsmith, which runs at Jermyn Street Theatre from Tuesday, April 8 to Saturday, May 3, and the first revival in over 25 years of Jean-Jacques Bernard’s Martine, which runs at the Finborough Theatre from Tuesday, April 22 to Saturday, May 17, 2014.
+Primavera’s other productions for 2014 were: Pinero’s The Notorious Mrs Ebbsmith, which ran at Jermyn Street Theatre from Tuesday, April 8 to Saturday, May 3, and the first revival in over 25 years of Jean-Jacques Bernard’s Martine, which ran at the Finborough Theatre from Tuesday, April 22 to Saturday, May 17, 2014.